mikecann/gatsby_mikecann.co.uk/content/posts/battletabs-ships-and-fleets-update/battletabs-ships-and-fleets-update.md

 # Conclusion

 We are really proud of this update as we think it brings some much needed depth and polish to the game.
-Hopefully it also sets us up nicely for a bunch of future features we have planned so stay tuned!
+Hopefully it also sets us up nicely for a bunch of future features we have planned, so stay tuned!

 If you want to checkout the game head over to: [https://www.battletabs.com/](https://www.battletabs.com/)